IRS Form 940 for 2023: Employer’s Annual Federal Unemployment (FUTA) Tax Return

 This includes the Name, Legal address, and Employer Identification Number (EIN).
 You will also need to have the total payments made to all employees and figure your employer-share of FUTA taxes.
 It is also crucial that you have information regarding your FUTA liability deposits.

-If your business fails to file an accurate 940 tax form with the IRS by January 31, 2023, the IRS will assess penalties.
+If your business fails to file 940 Form with the IRS by January 31, 2024, the IRS will assess penalties.

 By doing the following you can avoid unwanted interest and penalties from the IRS:

 - File your annual Form 940 by the deadline